 - Before each laboratory session, the TAs must check and ensure equipment and components are available and in working order.
 Lost, damaged, or malfunctioning equipment and supplies must be reported immediately to the supervising instructor and the EE Department Technician Myron Sugiki (email@example.com).
 TAs who need components should provide a specific list several weeks in advance so that they can be ordered.
 Myron will not pick up supplies.
 The Department will not reimburse students or TAs for laboratory supplies that are bought for experiments.

 - Before each laboratory session, the TAs must check that the computer hardware and software, Internet access, and department server access are available and in working order.
-They should check that the printer is working and there is box of printer paper and an extra toner cartridge (dry ink).
-Lost, damaged, or malfunctioning computer software, hardware, accessories or supplies must be reported immediately to the supervising instructor and the Information Technology Support person June Akers (firstname.lastname@example.org).
+They should check that the printer (ir present) is working and there is printer paper and toner.
+Lost, damaged, or malfunctioning computer software, hardware, accessories or supplies must be reported immediately to the supervising instructor and the Information Technology Support person, June Akers (firstname.lastname@example.org).

 TAs with lab sections are responsible for maintaining a clean, professional, and safe environment

 - Must be familiar with safety rules and procedures.

 - Must never leave students in a laboratory unattended.

 - Must lock the laboratories when they are not in session.